Transactionalism: Aesthetics: value-satisfaction from an assumptive world

 Distinct from an aesthetic theory of taste or a rationale for the beauty in an object of art, a transactionalist theory of aesthetics concerns the perceptual judgments we use to define value, purposeful activity or satisfaction in any experience.
-Based on studies by transactionalist psychologists Adelbert Ames, Jr. (known for The Ames Demonstrations), William Howard Ittelson, Hadley Cantril, along with John Dewey, the biological role of perception is key to understanding transactionalism.
+Based on studies by transactionalist psychologists Adelbert Ames, Jr. (known for the Ames room, Ames window and other demonstrations in percetions), William Howard Ittelson, Hadley Cantril, along with John Dewey, the biological role of perception is key to understanding transactionalism.

 Perceiving is viewed as "part of the process of living by which each one of us, from his own particular point of view, creates for himself the world within which he has his life's experiences and through which he strives to gain his satisfactions."
 The sum total of these assumptions was recognized as the "assumptive world."
 The assumptive world stems from all that we experience, all the things and events we assess and assign meaning to, which function as a contextual whole also known as a transactional whole.
 Dewey also referred to the assumptive world as a "situation" (where organism and environment are inseparable) or as a "field" in which behavior, stimulus, and response are framed as if a reflexive circuit.
 Trevor Phillips noted, "To the modern transactionalist, experiences alter perceptual processes, and in the act of altering them, the purposing aspect of perception is either furthered or its fulfillment interfered with."

 It is through action, through movement, that man is capable of bringing forth a value-satisfaction—the perception of satisfying an aim or outcome—to her or his experience.
 Man's capacity to "sense value in the quality of his experience" was registered through his serial expectations and standards stemming from previous transactions throughout life.

 A theory of value is therefore derived from one's behavioral inquiry within an assumptive world.
 "Knowledge is a transaction that develops out of man's explorations within [that] cosmos."
 Transactionalists reject the notion that any truth is inherently settled or beyond question.
 The consequences of any inquiry will be dependent on the situation or transactional whole in which man as an organism-environment finds him- or her-self.
 Since our body and the physical environments and social ecologies in which it trans-acts are continually in flux across time and space, a singular or repetitive assumption carried over in an unthinking manner may not be valuable or satisfactory.

 To clarify the theory of valuation, John Dewey wrote: